SAT and ACT

 When colleges are looking for new students, they review applicant profiles in search of the best of the bunch to make up their student body.
 Of course, the most reputable colleges usually get the cream of the crop, aiming to enroll the most talented students they can find.
 The rest of the students then disperse into various universities and local colleges.

 Which students are the most talented?
 How do colleges decide?
 Colleges use various tools when evaluating eligible students.
 Every student that applies will submit an application package providing crucial information about their background, which can include: transcripts, test scores from the College Board and ACT, admission essays, letters of recommendations, resumés, awards, and any other form of recognition for special achievements that make students shine.
-This is where the ACT, the SAT, and its friends, the SAT Subject and AP exams, become a factor.
+This is where the ACT and the SAT become a factor.

 Taking into consideration that school districts across the nation all form their own academic programs, national and international colleges can only trust a student’s high school grades so much.
 Therefore, the College Board created a standardized test to evaluate a student’s level of knowledge and readiness for college.
 This exam is now known as the SAT.
 It was used by colleges for years as a tool to help them enroll qualified students into their college programs.
 Then, in 1959, a nonprofit organization, called ACT, was formed by a duo who worked at the University of Iowa.
 They produced their own standardized test, which focused on evaluating a student’s academic mastery of the subjects taught in schools.
 While the SAT was the traditional college-admission exam to take, both the SAT and ACT are now widely accepted by most colleges.